This nutritious and comforting vegan Red Lentil soup recipe is made with simple pantry ingredients but delivers a punch of flavor.

-My first taste of Arabic lentil soup was on a business trip to Oman a few years ago.
+My first taste of Arabic lentil soup or Shorbat Adas, was on a business trip to Oman a few years ago.
 After a long day I was tired and hungry, but not inclined to go down to the hotel restaurant for dinner.
-I ended up ordering Arabic red lentil soup and kibbeh from the room service menu.
+I ended up ordering the simple red lentil soup and kibbeh from the room service menu.

-I found a recipe for lentil soup that looked very easy, on the Chef in Disguise website (along with many easy and authentic Middle Eastern recipes).
-This red lentil soup is nutritious and has a creamy, rich flavor that is elevated with a sprinkling of parsley and grating of lemon zest, if you have it available.
+I found this recipe for Arabic lentil soup that looked very easy, on the Chef in Disguise website (along with many easy and authentic Middle Eastern recipes).
+This easy lentil soup recipe is nutritious and has a creamy, rich flavor that is elevated with a sprinkling of parsley and grating of lemon zest, if you have it available.

 Another adaptation includes 1/2 cup of chopped celery and 1/2 cup of chopped carrots added when sautéing the onions.
 A third included only carrots.
 For now I prefer the third version with the carrots and without the celery as I find the celery too overpowering a flavor.
 It may be that fasting makes my taste buds ultra sensitive because even the chili seems spicier than before.